What To Do When You Can’t Sleep: 21 Science-Backed Tips

 Reason #3: You Can’t Get Comfortable

-Some nights, you end up tossing and turning for hours, unable to find that perfect position for falling asleep.
+Some nights, you end up tossing and turning for hours, unable to find the best position for sleeping.
 If you’re not able to get comfortable, you may want to try getting up for 10 to 15 minutes to give your body time to reset.

 Reason #4.
 Stress or Anxiety Is Keeping You Up